CodebyKumar/waste_classifier_mobilenetv2/README.md

 The model classifies waste into 4 categories with confidence scores.
 Check the detailed report in the web interface for probability distributions across all classes.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-[Add your license here]

-## 👨‍💻 Author

-[Add your name/contact here]

 ## 🙏 Acknowledgments

 - MobileNetV2 architecture by Google